WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 ## Setting up hot reloading

-Kill revious.
+Kill previous.
 Rerun DevServer.
 Refresh webpage.

 Enter something in input field (the one that has placeholder *Text Here*) using browser.